 Most MCP servers are STDIO-based, requiring local installation and manual configuration.
 This creates challenges for enterprise teams:

-TrueFoundry follows a broader AI platform model, with SaaS-only AI Gateway options as well as self-hosted deployment paths that can involve Kubernetes, gateway plane, control plane, and compute plane setup.
+TrueFoundry follows a broader AI platform model, with managed SaaS and self-hosted control plane options that can involve Kubernetes and cloud infrastructure setup.
 This approach suits organizations that want flexible AI infrastructure deployment models, though self-hosted configurations add complexity for teams without platform engineering expertise.

 Airia MCP Gateway emphasizes integration breadth over deployment documentation.
 Airia offers SaaS, private cloud, on-premises, and hybrid deployment options, though specific setup timelines vary by deployment model and are not consistently published.